janmanfai/cypress-cheat-sheet/README.md

 cy.route("GET", "/myRoute", []);
 ```

-Every call that goes against `/myRoute` will return an empty array as response, as the third parameter of the describes the response.
+Every call that goes against `/myRoute` will return an empty array as response, as the third parameter describes the response.

 Be aware that Cypress can only intercept XMLHttpRequests.